-If you’re searching for an easy dessert that takes approximately 10 minutes to whip up and 10 minutes to wolf down, look no further.
-Friends, meet Salted Caramel Scotcheroos.
+If you’re searching for an easy dessert recipe that takes approximately 10 minutes to whip up and 10 minutes to wolf down, look no further.
+Friends, meet this Salted Caramel Scotcheroos recipe.

 So the story behind these babies is that I made them on Thursday at 4:30pm.
 It took everything in my power not to eat them, because I needed to save them for photographing.
 Alex came home from work and I gave him a bite of one.
 His response: “wait, how many can I eat because these are amazing.”
 Coming from a rower who doesn’t like sweets, this was a big deal.

 “No, you can’t, the light is gone and I can’t photograph them,” I said.

 The night went on.
 Slowly but surely, we found ourselves gravitating towards the bars.
 We just couldn’t wait.
 So we ate them.
 Well, like 4 of them.

 Then Saturday night we went out for dinner and drinks with friends.
 At 2am we were saying goodbye, but then I remembered I had Salted Caramel Scotcheroos at home.
 So I invited them over.
 We all walked back to our place through the freezing cold.
 All for this scotcheroos recipe.

 The next morning, my friend from out of town, who is currently staying with us, ate one for breakfast.
 And then I did, too.

 Traditional Rice Krispies Scotcheroos are made with peanut butter and butterscotch, but I prefer balancing out the sweetness of this treat with salted caramel.
 My Scotcheroos recipe uses a homemade salted caramel sauce, which may be a turn off for some of you.
 But hear me out, because caramel sauce is surprisingly easy to make.